xilen0x/irc-server/howToUse.md

 #OPTION 1: From the main room
 /QUOTE PRIVMSG nickname : message

-#OPTION 2: From a channel
+#OPTION 2: From a channel room

 /QUOTE PRIVMSG nickname : message

 ```

 ### to a channel  (broadcast to everyone in a channel)